 Medieval and Renaissance Studies

-Dan Breen, Assistant Professor, English, and Coordinator
+Dan Breen, Associate Professor, Department of Literatures in English, and Coordinator

 The Middle Ages and the Renaissance witnessed some of the most significant events in Western history: the fall of the Roman Empire; the establishment in Europe of the printing press; the evolution of a mercantile economy; and the Protestant Reformation.
 These and other social, cultural, and political developments combine to identify the medieval and Renaissance periods as fundamental to Western modernity.
 During this long expanse of time, European and Middle Eastern thinkers began to address crucial questions in ways that still shape our daily lives.
 How, for example, do we worship?
 How ought we to be governed?
 How (and whom) do we love?
 How (and what) should we read and write?